Published 11th Apr. 2022

 No one does food quite like the Italians.
-Despite being replicated all over the world, it is only down the quaint cobblestone alleyways off Milan’s bustling arterial streets or up hilly Sicilian villages overlooking the glistening Mediterranean that’ll you find truly authentic Italian fare.
+Despite being replicated all over the world, it's only down the quaint cobblestone alleyways off Milan’s bustling arterial streets or up hilly Sicilian villages overlooking the glistening Mediterranean that’ll you find truly authentic Italian fare.
 For Italians, food is very much seen as a way of life.
 Family recipes are passed down from generation to generation and each region boasts its own unique delicacies that the locals take immense pride in.
 From familiar favourites such as pasta, pizza and risotto to the more obscure seadas – which the Sicilians probably kept to themselves for good reason – traditional food in Italy is a smorgasbord of hearty flavours (often topped with a sprinkling of nutty pecorino) that never disappoints.

 It would be criminal to write a blog on traditional food in Italy and not begin it with pasta, especially spaghetti, or ‘Ragu alla Bolognese’ – if you want to get technical about it.
 While we can’t do the national dish justice in just one paragraph, its popularity around the world really speaks for itself.
 Prepared through a process of sweating, sautéing and braising minced meat, onions, carrots and pancetta, it is traditionally served with tagliatelle (Bologna traditionalists abhor the use of spaghetti) yet, contrary to popular belief, is actually believed to have originated in Imola – just 31.5 miles southeast of Bologna.
 Nevertheless, despite its contested roots, the impenetrable traditions and mouth-watering flavours that come with a ragu have secured it as one of Italy’s most beloved and celebrated dishes.